zone-eu/zone-mta/README.md

 ### IPv6 support

 IPv6 is supported but not enabled by default.
 You can enable or disable it per Sending Zone with the `ignoreIPv6` option.

-### HTTP based authentication

-If authentication is required then all clients are authenticated against a HTTP endpoint using Basic access authentication.
-If the HTTP request succeeds then the user is considered as authenticated.
-See more [here](https://github.com/zone-eu/zone-mta/wiki/Authenticating-users).
-If you need some other authentication mechanisms then you can create a plugin that handles the 'smtp:auth' hook.
-To enable authentication you need to set `authentication` option to true for that specific SMTP interface.

 ### Per-Zone domain connection limits